The USU Bingham Research Center

 Working to Understand and Improve Uintah Basin Air Quality

-The Uintah Basin of eastern Utah generally has good air quality, but some winters bring strong thermal inversions to the region that trap pollutants near the ground and encourage the formation of high ozone concentrations.
+The Uintah Basin of eastern Utah generally has good air quality, but many winters bring strong thermal inversions to the region that trap pollutants near the ground and encourage the formation of high ozone concentrations.
 The Basin, as with many high-altitude regions of the West, also experiences the occasional high ozone episode during summer.
 Our team of scientists at the Bingham Research Center is working to provide solutions that will reduce ozone pollution in the Basin.
 For more information about specific projects, click on Projects on the left menu.

 We deploy an array of high-precision equipment (from portable solar-powered monitors to fully-instrumented mobile laboratories) to measure ozone, reactive nitrogen compounds, speciated volatile organic compounds, particulate matter, and other air quality and meteorological parameters.
 These data have contributed to numerous local, national, and international studies and reports, presentations, and papers, many of which are available on our Papers and Reports page.

 Check out our Basin Air Live feed!

 Click here to make a request for data